Housing growth in Perry Barr

 The first phase of housing growth in Perry Barr will be delivered on the former BCU Teaching Campus at Aldridge Road.
 Planning consent for this scheme of c.1,400 homes was secured in December 2018.
 The scheme includes a mix of one and two bed apartments and three and four bed houses, an ‘extra care’ facility to provide for older people with varying needs, and community facilities.
 There are significant areas of public space, as well as private courtyards.

 This development will be used as the residential element of the Commonwealth Games Village providing a home away from home for 6,500 athletes and officials from 71 nations and territories.

 The demolition of the BCU buildings is nearing completion and construction of the new homes will commence shortly.

 A further phase of development on land adjacent to this first phase will take place post 2022.
-This area, to the East of Wellhead Lane, will be redeveloped for residential uses.
-The Council has set out its vision for this area, including up to 500 new homes, largely family houses to complement the adjoining development, in an outline planning application which is currently at pre-application stage.
+This area, to the East of Wellhead Lane, will be redeveloped for residential uses along with the provision of a new secondary school.
+The Council has set out its vision for this area, including up to 500 new homes, largely family houses to complement the adjoining development, in an outline planning application which received Planning Committee approval in August 2019.